-The July 2020 edition of the Bride Valley News (much of it out of date for obvious reasons) can be readHERE
+The August 2020 edition of the Bride Valley News can be readHERE

 BRIDE VALLEY NEWS